elssieg/DSC-540-Advanced-ML-HW1/README.md

- In the DSC 540 course we will cover advanced modeling techniques, such as ensemble learning, extended linear models, probabilistic graphical models, bayesian inference and kernel methods.
+ In the DSC 540 course welearned about diffrent advanced modeling techniques, such as ensemble learning, extended linear models, probabilistic graphical models, bayesian inference and kernel methods.